 Native Coffee Company

 Like many other indie coffee shops in Dallas, Native Coffee Company is a third wave stop (they have amazing cortados).
-I’d recommend visiting on any day but a Sunday (as the coffeehouse shares space with a church and the crowds get crazy).

 White Rock Coffee

 White Rock Coffee is my personal favorite DFW cafe (which is saying a lot, considering I’ve never been inside.
 I’ve just ordered via drive-through).